Sustainable Investments: What do Investors Look for in a Business?

 Quantifying sustainable investments is still difficult

-Though investors desire – and often require – quantifiable sustainability information in order to better analyze the impacts and risks involved, there is still a lack of tools and frameworks needed to comprehensively achieve this.
-In order to battle this challenge and enhance organizations' disclosures regarding climate-related information, the Task Force on Climate-related Financial Disclosures (TCFD) is developing a set of recommendations in order to standardize climate-related financial risk disclosures.
-Not only does this help investors better understand and benchmark a company's climate impact, but can increase a company's valuation by decreasing the amount of unknown risk.
+Though investors desire – and often require – quantifiable sustainability information in order to better analyze the impacts and risks involved when making a sustainable investment, there is still a lack of tools and frameworks needed to comprehensively achieve this.
+In order to battle this challenge and enhance organizations' disclosures regarding climate-related information, the Task Force on Climate-related Financial Disclosures (TCFD)is developing a set of recommendations in order to standardize climate-related financial risk disclosures.
+Not only does this help investors better understand and benchmark a company's climate impact, but can increase a company's valuation by decreasing the amount of unknown risk, thus making them an attractive sustainable investment.

 Currently, there is also the challenge in quantifying ESG programs’ link to stock returns.
 As Jane Ambachtsheer, Partner and Chair– Responsible Investment at Mercer says, "consistent, comparable, widespread disclosure on climate-related issues is not widely available, it's not widely discussed, and it needs to be."
-This is why TCFD is growing in popularity and necessity, especially in helping companies understand the impact the climate has on material operations.
+This is why TCFD is growing in popularity and necessity, especially in helping companies understand the impact the climate has on material operations and defining sustainable investments.
 In the near future, these kinds of frameworks will inform investors and stakeholders when making critical decisions regarding valuation and investment.

 How businesses can remedy the mismatch between investor interest and business focus